TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 43/Genesis 43.25.md

 ---

-And they made ready the present against Joseph's coming at noon: for they heard that they should eat bread there.
+They prepared the present for Joseph's coming at noon, for they heard that they should eat bread there.